WU-BIMAC/MicroMetaApp.github.io/README.md

 <!-- See the [changelog]() for more details. -->

-This version fixes several bugs and introduces Icon snap-in-place.
-Highlights include:
+This introduces some major improvements in Micro-Meta App user experience.

+**Highlights include:**
 * Icons snap in place ([link]())
 * Several bug fixes ([link]())